Home / What we do / Shrinking the Footprint

 Energy and carbon emissions from churches in the Diocese have been measured and reported since 2005, using the system of Parish Annual Returns.

 This now forms part of the national Church of England system of online Annual Returns, Energy Footprint Tool.
+This gathers information on energy use, and uses that to calculate and report carbon emissions.

 Climate Action Programme